-The Full Board, at its meeting held on May 15, 2012, considered the above captioned case for Mandatory Full Board Review of the Board Panel Memorandum of Decision filed on July 26, 2011.
+The Full Board, at its meeting on March 19, 2013, considered the above captioned case for Mandatory Full Board Review of the Board Panel Memorandum of Decision, duly filed and served on June 5, 2012.

 Upon review, the Full Board votes to adopt the following findings and conclusions.

 On July 6, 2010, the claimant, then a 28 year old certified nursing assistant, sustained an injury to her back while at work.
 The case was established for the claimant's back.
 AWW was tentatively set at $416.61, but then made permanent at $552.65.
 By decision filed on April 26, 2011, awards were made at partial disability rates from July 7, 2010, to October 27, 2010, with continuing awards held in abeyance.

 In reports dated November 9, 2010, November 15, 2010, and January 18, 2011, the claimant's treating physician, Dr. Musto, opined that the claimant's causally related disability was of a mild to moderate degree.
 Dr. Musto noted work restrictions to lifting, bending, twisting, climbing, kneeling, squatting, pushing and pulling.

 In a report dated November 12, 2010, another treating physician, Dr. Lovely, opined that the claimant was 100% disabled from her usual work as a certified nurse's assistant.
 Dr. Gordon, a colleague of Dr. Lovely, reported a 75% disability as of his examination of the claimant on January 11, 2011.